Osimhen scores on Napoli return against Bologna | Goal.com

 Three minutes later, Insigne sealed the victory for Gennaro Gattuso’s men to complete his brace in the encounter.

-Senegal international Kalidou Koulibaly played for the duration of the game and was cautioned in the 52nd minute.
+Senegal international Kalidou Koulibaly played for the duration of the game but was cautioned in the 52nd minute.

 Algeria’s Faouzi Ghoulam featured for 22 minutes before he was forced off due to an injury while Gambia forward Musa Barrow was a second-half substitute for Bologna.